 When my wife and I wanted to get into solar, we decided to purchase a Goal Zero Yeti 1000 for our RV.
 We’ve only had it for a couple of months, but so far it’s doing a great job and is how we get power in our travel trailer to charge our 12V RV batteries, watch TV, charge our laptops, cameras, phones, and other devices.
-We plug the power station directly into our travel trailer.
+We plug the travel trailer directly into the Yeti with a 15A to 30A adapter.

-But it can’t do it all on its own.
 Since it’s a so-called “solar generator” that can’t generate power on its own in any way, we also had to buy some solar panels to go with it and were looking for high-quality, efficient alternatives to the Boulder panels.
-After seeing a deal online, we purchased the Renogy 100W 12V Monocrystalline Foldable Solar Panel Suitcase.
-We have two of them, so 200W solar panels in total.
+After seeing a deal online, we purchased two Renogy 100W foldable suitcases (click to view on Amazon) and two Renogy 100W that we’ve installed on top of our RV.

 Let’s take a look at some great solar panels that are compatible with the Goal Zero Yeti Lithium power stations, and then we’ll talk about what makes them compatible and which ones are the best for what scenario.